 - Too much caffeine may lead to insomnia, restlessness, digestive problems, high sugar level, and diuretic effect causing dehydration.4

 - Hence consume caffeine in moderation and always wean gradually from the habit.

 - You may be lacking the sunshine vitamin; hence, make efforts to get the rays by keeping the windows open or taking a stroll on the balcony.

 - Include food rich in vitamin D such as milk, egg yolk, cod liver oil, and fortified grains in your diet.

-- Vitamin D is required for the growth and health of your bones; It is vital for the immune system which protects you from infections.
+- Vitamin D is required for your bones’ growth and health; It is vital for the immune system that protects you from infections.

 - Adequate sleep has a lot of benefits.

-- Sleeping well at the night will help you focus and concentrate better; it affects your judgment and reaction time too.
+- Sleeping well at night will help you focus and concentrate better; it affects your judgment and reaction time.

-- Sleep between 7-9 hours is recommended for you, and the duration varies depending on the age.
+- Sleeping between 7-9 hours is ideal for you, and the duration varies depending on age.

-It includes a spectrum of activities like exercise, household chores, and leisure activities.
-Physical activities improve the quality of your life.
+Physical includes a spectrum of activities like exercise, household chores, and leisure activities; It improves your life quality.
 They have immediate and long-term benefits.